List of Arsenal F.C. players: Captains

 64 players have captained Arsenal since it was founded as Dial Square F.C. in 1886, the first being club founder David Danskin, who captained the team until he was forced to retire due to injury in 1889.
-The club's longest-serving captain is Tony Adams, who captained the club for 14 years between 1988–2002, and is frequently known as "Mr. Arsenal" for this achievement.
+The club's longest-serving captain is Tony Adams, who captained the club for 14 years between 1988 and 2002, and is frequently known as "Mr. Arsenal" for this achievement.
 The current captain is Martin Ødegaard.